 To deliver business value with well-designed software in every short iteration, XP teams also use refactoring.
 The goal of this technique is to continuously improve code.
 Refactoring is about removing redundancy, eliminating unnecessary functions, increasing code coherency, and at the same time decoupling elements.
 Keep your code clean and simple, so you can easily understand and modify it when required would be the advice of any XP team member.

 Developers always keep the system fully integrated.
 XP teams take iterative development to another level because they commit code multiple times a day, which is also called continuous delivery.
 XP practitioners understand the importance of communication.
 Programmers discuss which parts of the code can be re-used or shared.
 This way, they know exactly what functionality they need to develop.
 The policy of shared code helps eliminate integration problems.
-In addition, automated testing allows developers to detect and fix errors early, before deployment.
+In addition, automated testing allows developers to detect and fix errors before deployment.

-This practice suggests releasing the first version quickly and further developing the product by making small and incremental updates.
+This practice suggests releasing the MVP quickly and further developing the product by making small and incremental updates.
 Small releases allow developers to frequently receive feedback, detect bugs early, and monitor how the product works in production.
 One of the methods of doing so is the continuous integration practice (CI) we mentioned before.

 The best design for software is the simplest one that works.
 If any complexity is found, it should be removed.
 The right design should pass all tests, have no duplicate code, and contain the fewest possible methods and classes.
 It should also clearly reflect the programmer’s intent.

 XP practitioners highlight that chances to simplify design are higher after the product has been in production for some time.
 Don Wells advises writing code for those features you plan to implement right away rather than writing it in advance for other future features: “The best approach is to create code only for the features you are implementing while you search for enough knowledge to reveal the simplest design.
 Then refactor incrementally to implement your new understanding and design.”